build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ![Create a rule group](/images/lab1-19.png "Create a rule group")

-- Select `Block` as Action, `OVERRIDE` as response, and give :code[dns-firewall-block]{showCopyAction=true} as the record value.
+- Select `Block` as Action, `OVERRIDE` as response, and give `dns-firewall-block` as the record value.
 Select `CNAME` as Record type, leave `0` as TTL and click on `Add rule`.
 (In some test sandbox environments we saw an error that failed rule creation when selecting the CNAME override.
 You can also select `NODATA` or `NXDOMAIN` option for the block instead if you get this.)

 ![Add a managed rule group](/images/lab1-20.png "Add a managed rule group")